Clinic Applications FAQ

 When is the clinic application period?

-For JDs, applications for all clinics and externships are due by 5:00 PM on March 27, 2024.
-For LLMs, applications will be due May 30, 2024.
+For JDs, applications for all Clinics, Externships and Labs are due by 9:00 AM on March 23, 2026.
+For LLMs, applications will be due in May 2026.

 When is the Clinic Fair?

 It is held on the first Friday in March that coincides with Admitted Students Day.
+This year it is March 6, 2026.

-How do I apply for a clinic/externship?
+How do I apply for a Clinic, Externship or Lab?

 When can I apply for the Legislative and Regulatory Process Clinic in Washington, DC?

 The deadline for rising 3Ls to apply is at the beginning of February, earlier than for any other clinics.
 There is an information session for interested students toward the end of January.
-The application period for the Fall 2024 LRP takes place February 6 - 13, 2024.
+The application period for the Fall 2026 LRP takes place February 4 - 13, 2026.

-Can I rank one clinic/externship #1 for the Fall and one clinic/externship #1 for the Spring?
+Can I rank one Clinic/Externship #1 for the Fall and one Clinic/Externship #1 for the Spring?

-No. We place students in only one clinic/externship in the initial match, in order to give as many students as possible the opportunity to enroll.
-You must rank each clinic/externship separately, no matter when it is offered; duplicate preferences are not permitted.
+No. We place students in only one Clinic/Externship in the initial match, in order to give as many students as possible the opportunity to enroll.
+You must rank each Clinic/Externship separately, no matter when it is offered; duplicate preferences are not permitted.

 Can I take two semester-long clinics/externships in one academic year?